7:00 pm ET

 Video of the concert will be released at a later date.
 Remember to follow us to watch this and other exciting performances.

 The music of Brazilian pianist and composer Heloísa Fernandes is the sound of a woman free to study literature, poetry, nature, classical music, jazz, and Brazilian music, to let them shape her identity, and to let her identity flow into compositions.
 Strong and original, ancient and modern, her sublime creations blossom with rhythmic vitality and melodic delicacy.
-With her skill as an improviser, she searches their emotional depths and soars with joy.
-“Fernandes is beyond categorization,” wrote the Post and Courier of her American debut, “She is herself, and I’ll always be interested in any music she cares to explore.”
+With her skill as an improviser, she searches the music's emotional depths and soars with joy.
+“Fernandes is beyond categorization,” wrote the Post and Courier of her American debut.
+“She is herself, and I’ll always be interested in any music she cares to explore.”

 About the Artist

-In 2001, she was a finalist in Brazil's leading musical competition—the Prêmio Visa de Música Brasileira—recognition that brought her to national attention.
+In 2001, she was a finalist in Brazil's leading musical competition, the Prêmio Visa de Música Brasileira, recognition that brought her to national attention.
 She released her debut recording, Fruto, in 2005 on Brazil's Maritaca label with a repertoire combining her own compositions with her arrangements of works by Pixinguinha and Caetano Veloso.
 Her musical collaborators included some of Brazil's finest musicians—percussionist Naná Vasconcelos, bassist Zeca Assumpcão, and musical director Gil Jardim.
 In 2008, she made her international debut to critical acclaim at Spoleto Festival USA in Charleston, South Carolina.

 For the next phase of her composing work, Fernandes organized the project Melodias do Brasil – Identidade e Transformação.
 Over the course of twelve months, she studied the research of Mário de Andrade and his colleagues who had documented Brazilian folkloric melodies in the years 1936 to 1938.
 They transcribed melodies from all parts of the country and published 570 of them in Melodias Registradas por Meios Não-Mecânicos in 1946, the first edited material about folklore in Brazil.